terraform-ibm-modules/documentation/docs/templates/reference-architecture-template.md

 ## Next steps
 {: #next-steps}

-Optional section.
-Include links to your deployment guide or next steps to get started with the architecture.
+_Optional section._ Include links to your deployment guide or next steps to get started with the architecture.

 :exclamation: **Important:** Rename this file `<architecture-name>.md`.
-In the case of deployable architectures, `<architecture-name>` is the same as the deployable architecture name.
+For deployable architectures, `<architecture-name>` is the same as the deployable architecture name.